HorstBaerbel/action-clang-tidy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Runs [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) and runs it recursively on files a directory reports errors using a diff.
-Can use a [.clang-tidy](https://clang.llvm.org/extra/clang-tidy/checks/list.html) file for style (if style: 'file').
+Runs [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) recursively on files in a directory.
+Can use a [.clang-tidy](https://clang.llvm.org/extra/clang-tidy/checks/list.html) file to specify the checks.

 If you find a bug or make an improvement your pull requests are appreciated.